-- 1.5 In carrying out its functions, the Authority will have due regard to The Equality Act 2010. - 1.6 Licensing is about the regulation of licensable activities.
-Where the responsible authorities and interested parties do not raise any representations about an application it is the duty of the Licensing Authority to grant the licence or certificate subject only to conditions that are consistent with the operating schedule and any mandatory conditions prescribed by the Act. - 1.7 The Licensing Authority will not, therefore, impose additional conditions unless its discretion has been engaged following the making of relevant representations and it has been satisfied of the appropriateness of imposing additional conditions due to the representations raised.
+- 6.5 In carrying out its functions, the Authority will have due regard to The Equality Act 2010. - 6.6 Licensing is about the regulation of licensable activities.
+Where the responsible authorities and interested parties do not raise any representations about an application it is the duty of the Licensing Authority to grant the licence or certificate subject only to conditions that are consistent with the operating schedule and any mandatory conditions prescribed by the Act. - 6.7 The Licensing Authority will not, therefore, impose additional conditions unless its discretion has been engaged following the making of relevant representations and it has been satisfied of the appropriateness of imposing additional conditions due to the representations raised.
 The terms and conditions attached to permissions will be concerned with matters that are within the control of those granted the permissions.
 Accordingly, these matters will centre on the premises and places being used for licensable activities and the impact the activity will have on other persons.
-Conditions will only be imposed on licences and certificates where they are appropriate for the promotion of one of the four licensing objectives. - 1.8 It is recognised that licensing law is not the principal mechanism for the general control of anti-social behaviour by individuals once they are away from the premises and, therefore, beyond the direct control of those responsible for the individual premises or places.
-This anti-social behaviour can be addressed by mechanisms including: - Planning controls; - Positive measures to create a safe and clean environment in partnership with local businesses, transport operators and other Council departments; - The provision of CCTV surveillance in town centres: - Powers of the local authority to designate parts of its area as places where alcohol may not be consumed publicly; - The confiscation of alcohol from adults and children in designated areas: - Police enforcement of the law relating to disorder and anti-social behaviour, including the issuing of fixed penalty notices, prosecution of those selling alcohol to people who are drunk, power to close down instantly, for up to 24 hours, any licensed premises or temporary event on the grounds of disorder, likelihood of disorder or excessive noise emanating from the premises; - Powers introduced by the Violent Crime Reduction Act 2006 including, the ability to attach interim conditions to licences pending full reviews in cases of serious crime and disorder. - 1.9 Nevertheless, licensing law is a key aspect of such control, including the power of the police, other responsible authorities and any other persons to seek a review of a licence or club certificate and will always be part of a
+Conditions will only be imposed on licences and certificates where they are appropriate for the promotion of one of the four licensing objectives.
+The Authority will maintain a pool of model conditions which may be used by applicants and the Licensing Authority to determine suitable wording for appropriate conditions.
+This document will be uploaded onto the Council's website. - 6.8 It is recognised that licensing law is not the principal mechanism for the general control of anti-social behaviour by individuals once they are away from the premises and, therefore, beyond the direct control of those responsible for the individual premises or places.
+This anti-social behaviour can be addressed by mechanisms including:

-- holistic approach to the management of the evening and night-time economy in the Borough. - 1.10 The aim of this policy is to secure the four licensing objectives while facilitating a sustainable entertainment and leisure industry.
+- Planning controls; - Positive measures to create a safe and clean environment in partnership with local businesses, transport operators and other Council departments; - The provision of CCTV surveillance in town centres; - Powers of the local authority to designate parts of its area as places where alcohol may not be consumed publicly; - The confiscation of alcohol from adults and children in designated areas; - Police enforcement of the law relating to disorder and anti-social behaviour, including the issuing of fixed penalty notices, prosecution of those selling alcohol to people who are drunk, power to close down instantly, for up to 24 hours, any licensed premises or temporary event on the grounds of disorder, likelihood of disorder or excessive noise emanating from the premises; - Powers introduced by the Violent Crime Reduction Act 2006 including, the ability to attach interim conditions to licences pending full reviews in cases of serious crime and disorder. - Powers introduced under by the Anti-Social Behaviour Act, Crime and Policing Crime 2014 which gives powers to the police and the council to close down the premises for the purpose of dealing, or preventing public nuisance and disorder. - 6.9 Nevertheless, licensing law is a key aspect of such control, including the power of the police, other responsible authorities and any other persons to seek a review of a licence or club certificate and will always be part of a holistic approach to the management of the evening and night-time economy in the Borough. - 6.10 The aim of this policy is to secure the four licensing objectives while facilitating a sustainable entertainment and leisure industry.
 It is intended to provide clarity to applicants, residents and other occupiers of property and investors.

-2 Planning
+7 Planning